 Introduction to Sitecore Search JS SDK for React

-Using Sitecore Search JS SDK for React package you can quickly integrate search experiences into your React applications.
-You can install them in your project and at compile time, the SDK is integrated into your React browser application.
+You can install Sitecore Search JS SDK for React from NPM in your React project to quickly integrate search experiences into your applications.
+At compile time, the SDK is added compiled into the browser application.